Lambada: Music

-Aurino Quirino Gonçalves, or simply Pinduca, is a Brazilian musician and singer in the north of Brazil (Amapá and Pará area), where it is strongly believed he is the true father of the lambada music.
+Aurino Quirino Gonçalves, or simply Pinduca, is a Brazilian musician and singer in the state of Pará, Brazil, where it is strongly believed he is the true father of the lambada music.

 Pinduca is a musician and composer of mainly Carimbó.
 He is the singer and composer of the "King of Carimbó" (as it is affectionately known) and he created rhythms, such as: Sirimbó, Lári-Lári, Lambada and Lamgode.
 In 1976, he launched a song entitled Lambada (Sambão), track number 6 of the LP No embalo of carimbó and sirimbó vol. 5.
 It is the first Brazilian recording of a song under the label of Lambada.

 Some support the version that the guitarist and composer Master Vieira, the inventor of the guitarrada, would also be the creator of the Lambada music.
 His first official disc, Lambada of Quebradas, was recorded in 1976 but officially launched two years later, in 1978.

 In the late 1980s, the fusion between the metallic and electronic music from Caribbean brought again a new face to the Carimbó.
 This style started to be played throughout north-eastern Brazil (a place well known for its tourist approach), although this new Carimbó went with the name of Lambada.

 Bahia

 Four-beat dance style

 The Lambada spread along the coast until it reached Bahia (the elder Brazilian state) where it was influenced by the Forró, an old Brazilian style of dance which also had a strong beat.
 It became a four-beat dancing style, which was distinctive from the original Carimbó.

-Although the music of lambada began in Para, the dance of Lambada did not gain a recognizable form until the music reached Porto Seguro in Bahia.
-In Para, people moved to what was then a new beat by adapting dance styles that were familiar at that time such as Forró, Cumbia, Carimbo, Maxixe and Merengue.
+Although the music of lambada began in Pará, the dance of Lambada did not gain a recognizable form until the music reached Porto Seguro in Bahia.
+In Pará, people moved to what was then a new beat by adapting dance styles that were familiar at that time such as forró, cumbia, carimbó, maxixe and merengue.
 But it was in the Boca da Barra beach cabana that the dance of lambada began to acquire a specific form - first as a very simple stepping in place in a close partner embrace, and quickly becoming more and more complex.
 Leaders in that community included the brothers Braz and Didi Dos Santos and Rebeca Lang, who won many lambada competitions and created steps that are still danced today in all Lambada styles.

 This form of Lambada was danced with arched legs, with the steps being from one side to the other, and never from front to back.
 At the time short skirts for girls were in fashion and men wore long trousers, and the dance became especially associated with girls wearing short skirts.
 This association has continued until today, and the tradition is common in some places, such as the Lambar night club of São Paulo.